MBDA describe the Meteor BVRAAM missile as;

 In 1999, France also expressed an interest in the Meteor project with offers of 20% funding, but only if the UK selected it.
 France joined the programme at the end of the year.

-The UK was for all intents and purposes, caught in a US/Europe industrial power struggle, lobbying from various heads of state and continued through the late nineties adding yet more delays.
-Offers and counter offers continued to be made and the fading shine of the Russian missile industry continued to play into the hands of those suggesting a lower specification would be sufficient.
+The UK was, for all intents and purposes, caught in a US/Europe industrial power struggle, lobbying from various heads of state and continued through the late nineties, adding yet more delays.
+Offers and counteroffers continued to be made, and the fading shine of the Russian missile industry continued to play into the hands of those suggesting a lower specification would be sufficient.

 After pulling out in 1998, Sweden re-joined in 1999.

-Meteor was increasingly a political decision and 2008 in service date were looking fanciful.
-In the meantime, the consolidation of European defence manufacturers had continued apace; Matra, BAE Dynamics, Alenia and GEC Marconi were by now, MBD.
+Meanwhile, the consolidation of European defence manufacturers had continued apace; Matra, BAE Dynamics, Alenia and GEC Marconi were by now, MBD.

 In May 2000, the MoD announced the UK had selected Meteor.